khugg/khugg/README.md

- <h4> Here are the different goals I'd like to achieve by learning cloud engineering.:</h4>
+ <h4> Here are the different goals I'd like to achieve by learning cloud engineering and Data Analysis:</h4>

  - Develop Cloud Security Expertise

  - Become proficient in tools like Terraform, Ansible, Docker, or CloudFormation to automate infrastructure provisioning

  - Obtain Cloud Certifications